dapasa/aws-challenge/README.md

 - AWS Access Key ID - Acces Key ID downloaded from the user account
 - AWS Secret Access Key - Secret key downloaded from the user account
-- Default region name - For the pourpose of this challenge it is recomended to use **es-east-1** region
+- Default region name - For the purpose of this challenge it is recomended to use **es-east-1** region
-- Default output format - For the pourpose of this challenge it is recomended to use **json** format
+- Default output format - For the purpose of this challenge it is recomended to use **json** format

 ```bash
 AWS Access Key ID [None]: